Bill-Windsor/friend-finder/README.md

 # friend-finder
-Friend Finder app to determine personality compatibility with others
+Friend Finder app to determine personality compatibility with others.